karitmichalski/git_practice/practice.md

   ![Image of cat](https://octodex.github.com/images/yaktocat.png)

   > Coffee.
 The finest organic suspension ever devised...
 I beat the Borg with it. - Captain Janeway

+> I’ve always been more interested
+> in the future than in the past.

 `#` or `####` or '###' heading or `some word`